ingararntzen/timingdocs/docs/source/index.rst

    let ds = new Dataset();
    let s = new Sequencer(ds, to);

 Consistent playback of timed data is a key use case for the timing object.
-This is achieved using :ref:`dataset` and :ref:`sequencer`.
+This is achieved using *Dataset* and *Sequencer*.
 Dataset allows any type of time data to be represented as cues.
 Sequencers dynamically provides the set of active cues, always consistent with the timing object.
+Both dataset and sequencer implement the *observable map interface*.

+- :ref:`observablemap`
+- :ref:`observablemap-api`
+- :ref:`dataset`
+- :ref:`dataset-api`
+- :ref:`sequencer`
+- :ref:`sequencer-api`

 MediaSync
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""